dwarvesf/research/notes/multi-mcp-data-integration.md

 So, multi-MCP integration turns our knowledge base into a central nexus.
 It doesn't just learn from one direct feed; it learns from the aggregated capabilities and data streams provided by a whole network of specialized MCP servers, allowing it to build a much broader and more interconnected understanding of its environment.
 It's about leveraging distributed function calling to fuel centralized knowledge synthesis.

+This theoretical framework of Multi-MCP integration isn't just an abstract concept; it's the direct architectural solution we implemented to tackle our persistent challenge of fragmented data.
+Recognizing that our valuable knowledge was siloed across various applications, we applied the Multi-MCP strategy to build a central nervous system for our information.

 ## The Brain DB: Centralizing data for actionable intelligence

 Our important data was often spread out, some even locked away in application databases like ConsoleLabs, making it difficult to see the whole picture.
 To fix this, we built a central place to gather everything, called a Knowledge Hub (or Brain DB).
 We use specialized services that follow a shared set of rules (the Model Context Protocol or MCP), ensuring they can all talk to each other and share data consistently.
 For example, one service, MCP ConsoleLabs, follows these rules to safely retrieve data from the ConsoleLabs application.
 All the information gathered by these services flows into our main Knowledge Hub (using TimescaleDB), giving us one place to see, analyze, and learn from our combined data over time.